All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Phase 1: Foundation (Months 1 through 4, Loss: 15 to 25 Pounds)

 This phase covers dose escalation from starting to therapeutic levels.
 Weight loss begins immediately and increases with each dose step.
-By month four, you have established the medication in your system and built the lifestyle habits that will sustain you through the journey.
+By month four, you have established the medication in your system and built the lifestyle habits that will sustain you through the process.
 GLP-1 first 4 months

 Use this time to set up meal prep routines, find an exercise program you enjoy, identify your protein sources, and establish a sleep schedule.
 The groundwork you lay now determines your success in later months.